nim-lang/Nim/readme.md

 the C source of an older version of the compiler are needed to bootstrap the latest version.
 The C sources are available in a separate repo [here](http://github.com/nim-lang/csources).

-Pre-compiled snapshots of the compiler are also available on [Nimbuild](http://buildbot.nim-lang.org/).
-Your platform however may not currently be built for.

 The compiler currently supports the following platform and architecture
 combinations: